Computer glasses: just the thing for the workplace

 The next step may be varifocals which you can wear all day for clear, comfortable vision at near and far.
 These are a very good choice for most everyday situations, but they are suitable for desk or computer work to a limited extent only.
 Progressive lenses allow you to see at all distances.
 The lower section of a progressive lens helps you see objects that are close to you.
 When working at a screen, you also look through the bottom section of the lens.
 To do this, you have to lift your head in order to see clearly.
 Adopting this unnatural posture over long periods of time puts excessive strain on your neck and shoulders.

 This is precisely where computer glasses are the perfect answer.
 Their visual zones are precisely tailored to the movements of your eyes when you are working.
-They can also be individualised to meet your own personal requirements.
-These glasses offer a very large field of vision at close and intermediate distances (between half a metre and four metres).
+They can also be individualized to meet your own personal requirements.
+These glasses offer a very large field of vision at close and intermediate distances (between 2 and 12 feet).
 This means you enjoy optimum vision in precisely the range of vision your job requires.
 Your head and neck remain in a natural, relaxed position the whole day long.

 4. Computer glasses for first-time glasses wearers?

 Strictly speaking, you don't yet need progressive lenses, but reading glasses are not the best solution for your computer work either.
 But can you choose computer glasses for your very first pair of spectacles?
 Yes, under certain circumstances.
 Some people who notice the first signs of presbyopia initially require lenses for reading only, but none for distance vision.
 However, reading spectacles alone are not enough as they are designed for very close distances only.
-The solution may be computer glasses that are precisely optimised for the distances you need.
+The solution may be computer glasses that are precisely optimized for the distances you need.
 If you opt for lens type "Room," you can walk around the office or talk to customers without any problems while wearing your computer glasses.
 The lower the power prescribed for near vision, the less you will "notice" that you are wearing glasses.
-Digital lenses may also be a good solution here.
-Your optician will be pleased to give you more advice on this matter.
+Digital Lens may also be a good solution here.
+Your eye care professional will be happy to give you more advice on this matter.

 5. What kind of coating should your computer lenses have?